jasondavies/d3-cloud/README.md

 # Word Cloud Layout for D3

-This is a Wordle-inspired word cloud layout written in JavaScript.
+This is a [Wordle](http://www.wordle.net/)-inspired word cloud layout written in JavaScript.
 It uses HTML5 canvas and sprite masks to achieve near-interactive speeds.

-See [here](http://www.jasondavies.com/wordcloud/) for an extensive demonstration along with implementation details.
+See [here](http://www.jasondavies.com/wordcloud/) for an interactive demonstration along with implementation details.

 ## Usage